TeaZea/Portfolio_Site/README.md

 - Added JS Typewriter effect, added IDs for navigation, edited nav-bar (current page), added font for typewriter effect, added universal font style.

   }

+  10.26.2022 {

+  - Added descriptions and links to cards in the Projects + EXP section.
+Also added rel="" to the link to prevent any malicious attack.
+    }